Time to close Guantanamo prison

 Our thanks to Richard Evers and Dan DeWalt for their important articles (Reformer, May 10) on the despicable injustices endured by the prisoners at Guantanamo.
 We want to believe that in their hearts both President Obama and Senator Leahy want the prison closed, so there must be some formidable obstacles that prevent that from happening in spite of their expressed wishes and the stain it creates on our national reputation.
 But, we are puzzled by the lack of explanations on what these obstacles are, especially since at least 86 of the prisoners have been found "not guilty" and have been granted asylum by other countries.
 We are also deeply disturbed by what appears to be an intolerable double standard: President Bush was nailed by the Abu Ghraib scandal, but President Obama is not accountable for Guantanamo?
 We join with Richard Evers in asking Senator Leahy to take action but we also ask Bernie Sanders and Peter Welch and every citizen in Vermont to assess the situation and to act according to their conscience.

 Vermonters believe in justice, freedom and transparency.
 We need our politicians to act on those values when they represent us in national and international matters.
 Now is the time for Vermonters to come together as a state on this issue and subject Washington to a flood of messages from everyone: letters, lawsuits, proposals, media pieces, rallies, e-mail campaigns, school projects, independent videos and performance pieces, conversations in cafes, churches, and schools using all of our diverse talents.
-No need for this to be a managed campaign -- independently just do it and together we will shake the foundations of Guantanamo so that it (metaphorically) comes tumbling down and Vermont, if not the USA, can be proud.

 and Evangelina Holvino,